hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 - `sign-in.html`: Allows users to sign in to their MovieVerse account.
 - `terms-of-service.html`: The terms governing the use of MovieVerse.
 - `trivia.html`: A trivia game to test users' movie knowledge.
+- `tv-details.html`: Detailed information about TV shows.
+- `offline.html`: A page to display when the app is offline.
+- `404.html`: A 404 error page for when a page is not found.
+- `index.ejs`: The entry point for the app.

 ### JS Directory